tbutz12/CS1632_Spring2020/deliverables/1/README.md

 	EXECUTION STEPS:
 	POSTCONDITIONS:

-ON A SEPARATE PAGE, a traceability matrix should be provided mapping the test cases with their associated requirements.
-Remember that all requirements should map to AT LEAST ONE test case, and all test cases should map to EXACTLY ONE requirement.

-Finally, ON A SEPARATE PAGE, list at least three defects found.
+ON A NEW PAGE, list at least three defects found.
 The defects should follow the defect reporting template:

 	 IDENTIFIER:
 	 SUMMARY: